propalparolnapervom/CLOUD/AWS/Security- Identity - Compliance/AWS Identity Access Management (IAM).md

 - Users from a corporate directory who use identity federation with SAML
 - IAM roles issue keys that are valid for short durations, making them a more secure way to grant access.

+**Root user** has administrator level of access.

+**Power User Access** allows access to all AWS services except for management of groups and users within IAM.